-Automotive Information Technology
+Automotive Information

+Technology

-Construction Metal and Engineering
+Construction Metal and

+Engineering

-Electro-technology Primary Industries
+Electro- Primary Industries

+technology

 Entertainment Retail

-Financial Services Tourism
+Financial Tourism

+Services

 Hospitality

 Human Services

 However, some EVET courses that can be studied at TAFE have no HSC examinations and are designed to allow students to gain national qualifications and still have them count towards HSC units.
 The below courses DO NOT count towards an ATAR.